Current cross-correlation spectroscopy of Majorana bound states: Introduction

 In this work, we use dynamical current correlations and electron traversal times~\cite{ridley2019electron,ridley2022many} to identify Majorana zero modes (see Fig.~\ref{fig:nanowire}(b)).
-Earlier studies have explored noise in MZM-supporting nanowires~\cite{bolech2007observing, zocher2013modulation, beenakker2020shot, manousakis2020weak}, and high-frequency noise and cross-correlation measurements enable time-resolved detection in mesoscopic conductors~\cite{Schoelkopf:1997, Reulet:2003, Gabelli:2008, Xue:2009, ubbelohde2012measurement, Ranni:2021, Brange:2021, Bayer:2025}.
+Earlier studies have explored noise in MZM-supporting nanowires~\cite{bolech2007observing, zocher2013modulation, beenakker2020shot, manousakis2020weak,manna2024full,mondal2025distinguishing}, and high-frequency noise and cross-correlation measurements enable time-resolved detection in mesoscopic conductors~\cite{Schoelkopf:1997, Reulet:2003, Gabelli:2008, Xue:2009, ubbelohde2012measurement, Ranni:2021, Brange:2021, Bayer:2025}.
+Moreover, shot noise and correlation measurements have been proposed as a basis for discriminating genuine MZMs in recent publications \cite{manousakis2020weak,cao2023differential}.
 Motivated by the noninvasive Fano-factor approach~\cite{manousakis2020weak}, we show that the nonequilibrium current cross-correlation yields a parameter-tolerant signature present for topological MZMs and absent for trivial states.
 To our knowledge, these transient Majorana signatures have not been identified previously.

-The nonequilibrium Green's function methodology \cite{stefanucci2013nonequilibrium} is well-suited to the study of electron transport in superconducting nanowires \cite{stefanucci2010time, wu2012tunneling, tuovinen2019distinguishing, sriram2019supercurrent, tuovinen2021electron, ridley2022many, mondal2025transport}.
+The nonequilibrium Green's function methodology \cite{stefanucci2013nonequilibrium} is well-suited to the study of electron transport in superconducting nanowires \cite{stefanucci2010time, wu2012tunneling, tuovinen2019distinguishing, sriram2019supercurrent, ridley2022many, mondal2025transport}.
 Recent years have seen the development of various approaches to time-dependent quantum transport based on the Green's function methodology, including the time-dependent Meir-Wingreen~\cite{meir_landauer_1992, jauho_time-dependent_1994, myohanen_kadanoff-baym_2009} and Landauer-B{\"u}ttiker (TDLB) approaches~\cite{buttiker_generalized_1985, tuovinen2016time, ridley2017time}, as well as the time-linear generalized Kadanoff-Baym ansatz for modeling correlated dynamics~\cite{tuovinen2023time, pavlyukh2024cheers, tuovinen2024electroluminescence, pavlyukh2025open, tuovinen2025thermoelectric}.
 Notably, the TDLB theory is a single-shot approach where time steps can be evaluated independently of each other, which enables trivial parallelization, making it computationally more attractive even compared to the time-linear theory.

 The TDLB approach models transient correlations following a partition-free quench process~\cite{ridley2018formal}, where the leads equilibrate with the nanowire prior to the addition of a bias across the leads at the switch-on time $t_{0}$, and can deal with arbitrary time-dependent biases~\cite{ridley2016fluctuating}.
 It includes the study of time-dependent quantum noise on the signal via calculation of the cross-lead current correlation function~\cite{ridley2017partition,ridley2019electron}